PoOwAa/aclatraz/README.md

 acl.addRule({
   id: 3,
   slug: 'CREATE_USER',
-  name: 'Protect registration with this rule',
+  name: 'Protect user creation with this rule',
 });

 // User with this token can access id: 1 rule